The International Wild Waterfowl Association was established in 1958 by aviculturists, conservationists, and ornithologists.

 Currently, one-third of all wild waterfowl are considered threatened or endangered.
 Habitat loss and human population growth are the primary causes of waterfowl declines, and these factors are growing annually.

-LEARN MORECelebrating 60 Years of Waterfowl Conservation
+LEARN MORECelebrating Over 60 Years of Waterfowl Conservation

 The Future of Wild Waterfowl